Ad Inspector

 The failure types are:

-In certain cases, the "Error" section of the job or transaction details includes additional information about an ad failure that can be sent to Edgio Support to help troubleshoot an inquiry about a failed job or transaction.
+In certain cases, the "Error" section of the job or transaction details includes additional information about an ad failure that can be sent to Uplynk Support to help troubleshoot an inquiry about a failed job or transaction.

 Request

 An error occurred while establishing an HTTP connection to the ad server and downloading the ad response.
 To troubleshoot request failures, contact the ad server.
 The ad server may have some data, or it may not have any data.
-The Ad Analytics reports can be used to gather data on how frequent these errors occur.
+The Ad Analytics reports can be used to gather data on how frequently these errors occur.

 Request Errors